Ranger (1789 ship)

 Ranger was launched in Liverpool in 1789.
 She made four complete voyages as a slave ship in the triangular trade in enslaved people.
-A French privateer captured her in 1796 during her fifth slave voyage, but she was recaptured some months later.
-Thereafter she disappears from online records.
+A French privateer captured her in 1796 in a single ship action during her fifth voyage transporting enslaved people.
+She was recaptured, but thereafter disappears from online records.

 Career

 Ranger first appeared in Lloyd's Register (LR) in 1789.

-1st slave voyage (1789–1790): Captain John Corran sailed from Liverpool on 4 November 1789.
-Ranger started acquiring slaves on 3 March 1790, first at Cape Coast Castle, and then at Anomabu.
+1st voyage transporting enslaved people (1789–1790): Captain John Corran sailed from Liverpool on 4 November 1789.
+Ranger started acquiring captives on 3 March 1790, first at Cape Coast Castle, and then at Anomabu.
 She sailed from Africa on 26 June and arrived at Kingston, Jamaica on 28 August 1790.
-She had embarked 180 slaves and she arrived with 179.
+She had embarked 180 captives and she arrived with 179.
 On 25 September she sailed from Jamaica and arrived back at Liverpool on 25 November.
 She had left with 25 crew members and suffered no crew deaths on her voyage.

+The Slave Trade Act 1788 (Dolben's Act) was the first British legislation passed to regulate the shipping of enslaved people.
+One of the provisions of the act was bonuses for the master (£100) and surgeon (£50) if the mortality among the captives was under 2%; a mortality rate of under 3% resulted in a bonus of half that.
+Dolben's Act apparently resulted in some reduction in the numbers of captives carried per vessel, and possibly in mortality, though the evidence is ambiguous.